python/cpython/Doc/library/asyncio-eventloop.rst

 .. method:: loop.call_soon_threadsafe(callback, *args, context=None)

    A thread-safe variant of :meth:`call_soon`.
 Must be used to schedule callbacks *from another thread*.

-If the event loop has been closed, :exc:`RuntimeError` is raised.
+   Raises :exc:`RuntimeError` if called on a loop that's been closed.
+   This can happen on a secondary thread when the main application is shutting down.

    See the :ref:`concurrency and multithreading <asyncio-multithreading>` section of the documentation.